Data Centers in Taichung

 Taichung: At A Glance

-Factor | Rating / Data | Notes |
+| Factor | Rating / Data | Notes |

-Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramps are in Taipei; private network extensions are common. |
+| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramps are in Taipei; private network extensions are available. |

-Disaster Risk | Moderate | Primary risks include seismic activity and typhoons common to the region. |
+| Disaster Risk | Moderate | Primary risks include earthquakes and typhoons, common to the region. |

-Tax Incentives | No | Trump-era tariffs could impact future data center spending. |
+| Tax Incentives | No | No specific data center incentives are offered, as of September 2025. |

-Sales Tax | 5% VAT | Standard value-added tax applies to most goods and services as of September 2025. |
+| Sales Tax | 5% VAT | Standard value-added tax applies to most goods and services, as of September 2025. |

 Network & Connectivity Ecosystem